Truehold Review 2025: Is Selling and Renting Back Your Home Worth It?

 Truehold offers a fast, hassle-free home sale process for sellers who need to sell but want to remain living in their homes.
 Truehold helps sellers avoid selling on the open market and provides flexible leaseback options.

 However, there are trade-offs.
 You can’t buy back your home, and fees can add up, reducing your profits.
-Depending on your location, rental rates may be high and could increase on lease renewal.
+Depending on your location, rental rates may be high and are likely to increase upon lease renewal.

 If you need to sell fast but don’t need a leaseback option, you could compare Truehold’s offer to cash buyer companies, so you can maximize your profits.

 Need to unlock your home equity quickly?
-Get matched with multiple cash buyers in your area so you can compare offers and make the most from your home.
+Get matched with multiple cash buyers in your area, allowing you to compare offers and maximize the value of your home.
 Try Clever Offers today.

 High-performing agents.
 Low-commission rates.